zen2arc/RoBuilded/README.md

 ```

 ## License
-Rofresehd is licensed under the MIT License.
+Rofreshed is licensed under the MIT License.
 View LICENSE for the full text.